hterhors/SoccerPlayerOBIEProject/README.md

 This projects contains example classes to create the SoccerPlayerOntology and use it in the OBIE Machine Learning Framework.

-The class *StartExtraction* is the main class to start the relation extraction.
+The class *LightSoccerPlayerExtraction* is the main class to start the relation extraction.
 It depends on a parameter providing class *SoccerPlayerParameterQuickAccess* and on the project environment *SoccerPlayerProjectEnvironment*.

 The class *SoccerPlayerProjectEnvironment* determines all environment-parameters such as corpus locations, ontology version etc.